paulgalow/racoder/README.md

 ## How to deploy

 Pre-built Docker images for different architectures are available on [Docker Hub](https://hub.docker.com/repository/docker/paulgalow/racoder/general) and the [GitHub Container Registry](https://github.com/paulgalow/racoder/pkgs/container/racoder/versions?filters%5Bversion_type%5D=tagged).
-Deploy racoder using Docker Compose on a small home server like a Raspberry Pi or host it (for free) on fly.io.
+Deploy using Docker Compose on a small home server like a Raspberry Pi or host it (for free) on fly.io.

 ### Using Docker Run

-Let's use a simple example and deploy an instance of racoder on our local client machine:
+Let's use a simple example and deploy an instance on our local client machine:

 ```sh
 docker run \